nimitpattanasri/mlxai.github.io/_posts/2017-01-03-finding-distances-between-data-points-with-numpy.md

 ---

 Second, the exercise challenges us to implement with one for-loop.
 Instead of finding one distance at a time, find ones between each test data point and all training data points.
-The trick is boiled down into one broadcast at line 15.
+The trick is boiled down into one broadcast `self.X_train - X[i,:]`.

-{% highlight python linenos=table %}
+{% highlight python %}
 def compute_distances_one_loop(self, X):
     """
     Compute the distance between each test point in X and each training point